 As a cultural leader, Moore promotes access to the arts throughout the broader community.
 The Galleries at Moore introduce the work of significant regional, national and international artists to the community through distinctive exhibitions and educational programs.
-The wide-ranging Continuing Education programs also serve the community by providing opportunities for men and women to learn new skills for personal and professional growth.
+The wide-ranging Continuing Education program also serve the community by providing opportunities for men and women to learn new skills for personal and professional growth.
 Through Moore’s acclaimed Young Artists Workshop, founded in 1921, the lives of children and youth are enriched through creative arts education.

-Building on its historic legacy of educating women for successful careers in the visual arts, Moore is committed to adapting to the needs of future generations of artists, designers, scholars and educators throughout its diverse educational programs.
+Building on its historic legacy of educating women and men for successful careers in the visual arts, Moore is committed to adapting to the needs of future generations of artists, designers, scholars and educators throughout its diverse educational programs.